samdelaney42/Stat_Arb_with_K_Means/README.md

   - [x] Maximum Drawdown
   - [ ] Maximum Drawdown Duration

   - Sharpe assumes Gaussian returns.
 That is why Maximum Drawdown is used to reveal the tail risks.
 Similar assumptions when you compute the portfolio risk & return.
-Beware of the covariance matrix!
+Beware of the covariance matrix.

 - [ ] Dynamic stop-loss implementation with DQN?
+- [ ] Perhaps use descision tree